-You may ask people to call you for a free consultation, to check out your website, or suggest to them share the infographic on their social media.
+You may ask people to call you for a free consultation, check out your website, or suggest sharing the infographic on their social media.

 Step 4: Use Storytelling And Check Data Sources

 People usually overemphasise design in infographics.
-They add a ton of different colour and font styles in an attempt to follow the latest design trends.
+Different types of infographics require varying use of colours, font styles – and even thoughtful use of white space to follow the latest design trends.
 However, design is not the only thing you should focus on when creating a memorable infographic.

 Data visualisation and infographics play a vital role in helping you succeed in the ever-changing business world.
-Both businesses and clients can benefit from these two resources when using them correctly for educational purposes.
+Both businesses and clients can recognise the need to create these two resources when using them correctly for educational purposes.

-Data visualization represents statistics in a graphic form that the viewer can easily interpret.
-To make the data stand out, it needs to be aesthetically pleasing but not visually distracting.
+Data visualisation is a tool used to visualise data in a graphic form that the viewer can easily interpret.
+It needs to be aesthetically pleasing but not visually distracting to make the data stand out.
 There must be a balance between both the information and graphics presented.

-An infographic is a visual tool used to communicate information that is complex in some way.
+An infographic, particularly an informational infographic, is a visual tool used to communicate complex information somehow.
 Above all, great infographics should be helpful and informative to an audience.
-And visual storytelling is a good way to help audience members interpret information.
+And visual storytelling is an excellent way to help audience members interpret information.

-Data storytelling is a great technique for guiding the audience through your information.
+Data storytelling is an excellent technique for guiding the audience through your information.
 Infographics are fantastic storytelling mediums, and good infographics tell stories that people won’t forget.

 Check Data Sources

-Good infographics give great value by using trustworthy sources and putting them into appropriate context for their audience.
+A good timeline infographic provides immense value by utilising trustworthy sources and placing them into an appropriate context for easy comprehension by the audience.

 To do this right, you will have to learn more about sources of information and answer a few questions:

 - Is this source trustworthy?
-Are these data verifiable?
+Are these data sets verifiable?

 - May I share this data?
 Are there any privacy concerns to be aware of?